drghirlanda/alex/Manual.md

     5       255,190,190
     6       255,190,190

-You also need to modify the Stimuli.csv file like this:
+And you would modify the Stimuli.csv file like this:

-    Name Shape  Color       XOffset YOffset
+    Name Type   Parameters Color XOffset YOffset
-    R    square red         0       0
+    R    square 50         red   0       0
-    W    square white       0       0
+    W    square 50         white 0       0
-    P    square *P          0       0
+    P    square 50         *P    0       0

-The special notation *P indicates that the color of stimulus P will be looked up, for each subject, as the corresponding value in column PColor.
+The special notation *P indicates that the color of stimulus P will be looked up, for each subject, in the column PColor of the Subects.csv file.

 ...
 To be continued ...